asxs/fa-organisation/README.md

-Organisation Assist (still in develoment.
-Time for ReThink the UI)
+Organisation Assist (Still in development.
+Rethink the UI)